xuyangwang0825/BloomBee/README.md

     Run large language models in a heterogeneous decentralized environment with offloading.<br>
 </p>

+The rapid rise of generative AI has boosted demand for large language model (LLM) inference and fine-tuining services.
+While proprietary models are still favored, advancements in open-source LLMs have made them competitive.
+However, high costs and limited GPU resources hinder deployment.
+This work introduces BloomBee, a decentralized offline serving system that leverages idle GPU resources to provide cost-effective access to LLMs.

-We depend on global GPU sharing.
-If your GPU can only handle a small part of the Llama3.1 (405B) model, you can join a network of servers to load different model parts.
+We rely on global GPU sharing, which includes more consumer-grade GPUs.
+If your GPU can only manage a small portion of a large language model, like the Llama3.1 (405B) model, you can connect to a network of servers that load different parts of the model.
+In this network, you can request inference or fine-tuning services.

 <p align="center">
     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1BZn0KrEGaNA2dlzmCTtTIjJKx3bNzOMs#scrollTo=1Qhi4I2PSGgg">Try now in Colab</a></b>